blbadger/blbadger.github.io/index.md

 </head>

 ## Nonlinear dynamics:
 Dynamical systems are systems that change.
-Linear dynamical systems are described by linear transformations that are additive and scaling.
-Nonlinear systems are not additive, meaning that the sum of an ensemble is more than the parts that compose it, but may be nearly-scaling such that small parts resemble the whole in some respect (fractals).
-Nearly all possible systems are nonlinear.
+Nonlinear systems are not additive, meaning that the sum of an ensemble is more than the parts that compose it.
+Most systems are nonlinear.
 Nonlinear systems are nearly all unsolveable, and though deterministic are unpredictable.
-Many form beautiful shapes, and a few classic and a few novel systems are shown here.

 ### [logistic map](/logistic-map.md)